jazzsequence/museum-core/readme.txt

 There are currently no screenshots.

-to do:
-	h1 uses "alt" option

 == Changelog ==

 = Version 1.0.2 =

 * changed text domain to slug
 * removed SEO from footer link and changed url
+* added use alt font for h1 option

 = Version 1.0.1 =